We service the state of Texas in Austin, Dallas, San Antonio, and Houston Metro Areas

 Myth 4.
 We Don’t Have Mosquito-Borne Illnesses in the United States

 Unfortunately, the Asian tiger mosquito, which carries yellow fever, dengue fever, chikungunya, dog heartworm, and West Nile, is found in the United States, particularly in the Eastern and Central states.
 Additionally, Florida has reported cases of Zika virus in recent years.
-Fortunately, there are many ways to manage and treat the diseases caused by mosquitoes.
+Fortunately, there are many ways to manage and treat the diseases caused by mosquitos.

 Myth 5.
 If You Have a Big Welt, the Mosquito Must Have Had a Big Lunch

 Some people think that the bigger the welt, the more blood the mosquito took from your body.
 However, the size of the bump you receive is not about the amount of blood.
-It’s actually about your immune system and how it reacts to mosquitoes.
+It’s actually about your immune system and how it reacts to mosquitos.

 The Barefoot Mosquito effectively eliminates breeding spots, treats mosquito resting sites, and prevents their return to your property.
 Please give us a call today at (512) 400-2008 or request a free mosquito control quote online.